Marissa Alexander didn’t die.

 One of the important lessons that I’ve learned in my years of prisoner defense committee work is how isolating and lonely the criminal legal process is.
 This is particularly true for detainees who find themselves jailed while awaiting trial or a plea deal.
 It is difficult to make peace with the loss of your freedom when you haven’t been convicted.
 Letters and other communications are lifelines for those who find themselves in such a predicament.
 The knowledge that people on the outside care about you, haven’t forgotten about you, and support you is encouraging.
 Often it makes the difference between giving up and staying hopeful.
 That line is an excruciatingly thin one.”

 I’ve been all in with Marissa and her case since late summer 2013.
-Ten days prior to her expected release, CAFMA spearheaded a 10 day fundraising campaign to ensure that she would not be burdened to pay for her own incarceration (through electronic monitoring).
+Ten days prior to her expected release, CAFMA spearheaded a 10 day fundraising campaign to insure that she would not be burdened with paying for her own incarceration (through electronic monitoring).
 We estimated that it would cost $11,000 for two years of house arrest and thanks to generous supporters that goal was met in the first three days of the campaign.
 So yesterday, Marissa walked out of jail with at least one less financial worry.
 She is also no longer facing a mandatory minimum sentence of 20 years (for her initial conviction) or potentially 60 years (had she been convicted in a retrial).
 I suppose that I should take some solace in this.
 Unfortunately, I feel a conflicting set of emotions.
 On the one hand, I feel a seething, low grade rage and one the other, I am filled with gratitude and love.

 I am angry that Marissa, a victim of domestic violence, has had to spend even one day in jail for defending herself.
 I am angry that Marissa, a mother of three, has spent years away from her children.
 I am angry at a spiteful and vindictive prosecutor who abused her discretion and pursued Marissa like Ahab.
 I am angry that Marissa is still shackled to the state for two more years and that she is expected to pay for her continued confinement.
 I am angry that while we successfully raised money for Marissa’s legal defense too many people (including black people) stayed quiet on the sideline.
 I am angry because of the Marissas of the past, the current Marissas and the future ones.
 I am angry because violence against women continues unabated.
 I am angry because too many black women’s lives DO NOT in fact matter.
 I am angry.